Dan Futterman: Personal life

-Acting career
+Career

+Actor

 In 1991, Futterman landed his first stage role in the WPA production Club Soda.
 He also succeeded Joe Mantello as the voluble Louis Ironson in Tony Kushner's Tony award-winning play Angels in America on Broadway in 1993.
 Futterman portrayed an American diplomat's son who runs into trouble in South Africa in Jon Robin Baitz's A Fair Country (1996).
 He portrayed a slick card player with big dreams in Dealer's Choice (1997).

 Futterman's first film role was as a thug who menaces Robin Williams in The Fisher King (1991).
 He appeared as a teacher in the romantic comedy Breathing Room/'Til Christmas (1996).
 Far Harbor/Mr. Spreckman's Boat (also 1996) was an ensemble piece which featured Futterman as a smarmy doctor in an interracial relationship.
-Also in 1996 he played Val, the son of gay lovers and nightclub owners Albert and Armand (again with Robin Williams) in The Birdcage.
-He also appeared as the American half of a pair of twenty-something con artists in London in Shooting Fish (1997).
-He also had the leading role as a befuddled young gay man seeking for his missing lover in the NYC-based award-winning drama/thriller Urbania.
-He played "Joe" in the 2002 film Enough, with Jennifer Lopez.
-Futterman's most recent film is A Mighty Heart (2007) with Angelina Jolie; he portrays murdered journalist Daniel Pearl.
+Also in 1996, he played Val, the son of gay lovers and nightclub owners Albert and Armand (again with Robin Williams) in The Birdcage.
+He appeared as the American half of a pair of twenty-something con artists in London in Shooting Fish (1997).
+He also had the leading role as a young gay man seeking revenge for the murder of his lover in the NYC-based thriller Urbania.
+He played Joe in the 2002 film Enough, with Jennifer Lopez, and murdered journalist Daniel Pearl in A Mighty Heart (2007) with Angelina Jolie.

-Futterman has also made several guest appearances in primetime television.
+Futterman has also made several guest appearances on primetime television.
 He costarred with Mickey Rourke as a teacher who clashes with a priest in Thicker Than Blood (TNT, 1998) and appeared alongside Ron Eldard and Martin Donovan in the World War II drama When Trumpets Fade (HBO, 1998).
-In 1999, Futterman made the leap to series TV, co-starring as the brother of the central character on the CBS series Judging Amy.
+In 1999, Futterman leapt into a TV series, co-starring as the brother of the central character on the CBS series Judging Amy.
 Futterman also had a recurring role as the on-again, off-again boyfriend of one of the four sisters (Kiele Sanchez) on The WB drama Related.
 He also guest-starred in a four-episode story arc on the sitcom Will & Grace.
 Futterman was slated to appear in a recurring role on the new ABC drama Brothers & Sisters, also written by Jon Robin Baitz, but bowed out due to scheduling conflicts.
-He filmed an appearance alongside former "Birdcage" costar Calista Flockhart playing her fiancée, but that version of the pilot underwent massive rewrites and never aired.
-Previously he also played a metrosexual man (pastry chef Stephan) on Sex and the City.
+He filmed an appearance alongside former "Birdcage" costar Calista Flockhart playing her fiancée, but that pilot version underwent massive rewrites and never aired.
+Previously, he also played a metrosexual man (pastry chef Stephan) on Sex and the City.

 In 2012, he had a recurring role on the USA series Political Animals.